 1 – Be realistic about your budget

-Like many other popular tourists destinations, Ibiza is an expensive place to live and with the rise of autonomous tourist rental sites like Air BNB, long term rentals are thin on the ground, making demand higher than the supply and driving prices up.
-So, take this into consideration, if you’re lucky enough to find an Ibiza rental in a great spot – be realistic about your budget… How much fun will it be to live in Marina Botafoch if you can’t afford to go out for a drink?
+Like many other popular tourist destinations, Ibiza is an expensive place to live and with the rise of autonomous tourist rental sites like Air BNB, long-term rentals are thin on the ground, making the demand higher than the supply and driving prices up.
+Take this into consideration, if you’re lucky enough to find an Ibiza rental in a great spot – be realistic about your budget… How much fun will it be to live in Marina Botafoch if you can’t afford to go out for a drink?

 2 – It doesn’t just stop with rent

-If bills aren’t included in your rent, consider that internet, water and gas and electric will all need to be included.
-Ibiza is cold in the winter and hot in the summer, humidity is a problem all year round and can cause damp issues (especially in older properties) meaning that heating and air con will need to be utilised quite a lot.
-Electricity is Spain is particularly expensive, so speak to your agent/landlord ahead of time to get an idea of past electric bills.
+If bills aren’t included in your rent, consider that internet, water, gas, and electricity will all need to be included.
+Ibiza is cold in the winter and hot in the summer, humidity is a problem all year round and can cause damp issues (especially in older properties) meaning that heating and air-con will need to be utilised quite a lot.
+Electricity in Spain is particularly expensive, so speak to your agent/landlord ahead of time to get an idea of past electric bills.
 Other hidden costs that you should be aware of are the community charges.
 If you rent a flat or a house in a residential block, with a communal garden, the cost of maintaining that garden is covered by a service charge because it’s available to all residents as a communal service.
-Other services it can include are general maintenance and repairs, electricity, the cleaning of communal areas and of course, if your building features a beautiful swimming pool, the maintenance of the pool – which can come up very expensive!
+Other services it can include are general maintenance and repairs, electricity, the cleaning of communal areas, and of course, if your building features a beautiful swimming pool, the maintenance of the pool – which can come up very expensive!
 Ask your agent/landlord about all these extra costs, so you can budget ahead and avoid any nasty surprises down the line.

-3 – If it seems to good to be true, it probably is
+3 – If it seems too good to be true, it probably is

 4 – Timing is everything